crozone/FormatWith/README.md

 `string replacement = "abc <Replacement1> <DoesntExist>".FormatWith(new { Replacement1 = Replacement1, Replacement2 = Replacement2 }, MissingKeyBehaviour.Ignore, null,'<','>');`

 output: "abc Replacement1 <DoesntExist>"

+### FormatWith(3)

+The second overload of `FormatWith()` takes a format string containing named parameters, along with an `Action<FormatToken, StringBuilder>`.
+The action is a handler that is called sequentially with each `FormatToken` parsed from the format string, and uses the information given by this `FormatToken` to mutate the `StringBuilder`.
+This allows full extensibility in controlling how parameters are handled, and also allows control over how they affect surrounding standard text.

+`FormatWith(1/2)` use this method internally by passing a simple dictionary replacement handler as the action.

 ### GetFormatParameters